dtudk/pythonsupport-page/README.md

 2. Install the requirements:

+       bash
        python3 -m pip install -r requirements.txt
        # currently there is a blocking dependency on some of the
        # packages listed in requirements.txt, however, since pip
        # will allow updating a package that breaks compatibility, we
        # can use this to our advantage.
 The documentation builds fine.
        # Only some non-used features will not work.
 So we should be fine.
        #    :fingers_crossed:
        python3 -m pip install "sphinx>=7.2.5"

 3. Build documentation

        make

    Now the documentation is build and can be found in `build/html`.

 4. Open the documentation:

        firefox build/html/index.html

    And you should be ready to see the just build documentation.